mbround18/enshrouded-docker/README.md

 ## Disclaimer!

 The developer of this docker does not own the game and therefore cannot test.
-The docker was built using the information provided by the developer of the game.
+This project was develop upon request from friends and acquaintances.
 If you are inclined to do so a gift of this game would be appreciated.`https://steamcommunity.com/id/MBRound18`